 Strip searches can only be performed if they are authorized in advance by the Superintendent or the school attorney, or if there is an emergency situation that could threaten the safety of the student or others.
 Strip searches may only be conducted by a school official of the same sex as the student being searched, in the presence of another District employee of the same sex, when the school official has reasonable suspicion to believe the student is concealing evidence of a violation of law or the Code.

-Part XIV: Visitors to Schools
+Part XIII: Visitors to Schools

 All visitors to the school must enter through the designated single point of entry and register immediately upon arrival at the school.
 Prior to entering the school, all visitors will press the admittance request button, state their name, state a valid reason for visiting the building, and will show an ID in the camera, and use the School Gate Guardian self-service kiosk if possible.
 After being admitted into the building, they will be required to present photo identification, sign the visitor’s register and will be issued a visitor’s identification badge, which must be worn at all times while in the school or on school grounds.
 The visitor must return the identification badge before leaving the building.
 All visitors are expected to abide by the rules for public conduct on school property contained in the Code.